awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-testing-debugging.md

 You can check to see if replication is finished by going to the CloudFront console and viewing your distribution:
 + Go to the CloudFront console at [https://console.aws.amazon.com/cloudfront/v3/home](https://console.aws.amazon.com/cloudfront/v3/home)\.
 Check for the distribution status to change from **In Progress** back to **Deployed**, which means that your function has been replicated\.
 Then follow the steps in the next section to verify that the function works\.
-Be aware that testing in the console only validates your function’s logic, and does not apply any service quotas \(formerly known as limits\) that are specific to Lambda@Edge\.
+Be aware that testing in the console only validates your function's logic, and does not apply any service quotas \(formerly known as limits\) that are specific to Lambda@Edge\.

 ## Identifying Lambda@Edge function errors in CloudFront<a name="lambda-edge-identifying-function-errors"></a>

-After you’ve verified that your function logic works correctly, you might still see HTTP 5xx errors when your function runs in CloudFront\.
+After you've verified that your function logic works correctly, you might still see HTTP 5xx errors when your function runs in CloudFront\.
 HTTP 5xx errors can be returned for a variety of reasons, which can include Lambda function errors or other issues in CloudFront\.
 + If you use Lambda@Edge functions, you can use graphs in the CloudFront console to help track down what's causing the error, and then work to fix it\.
 For example, you can see if HTTP 5xx errors are caused by CloudFront or by Lambda functions, and then, for specific functions, you can view related log files to investigate the issue\.
 + To troubleshoot HTTP errors in general in CloudFront, see the troubleshooting steps in the following topic: [Troubleshooting error responses from your origin](troubleshooting-response-errors.md)\.